 Supply Chain Management, Minor

-Saint Louis University's minor in supply chain management offered through the Richard A. Chaifetz School of Business provides undergraduate students with skills in sourcing, warehousing and logistics that are essential in today's competitive global supply chain environment.
+Saint Louis University's minor in supply chain management, offered through the Richard A. Chaifetz School of Business, provides undergraduate students with skills in sourcing, warehousing and logistics.
+These skills are essential in today's competitive global supply chain environment.

-The analytical skills developed pursuing the minor in supply chain management are valued in both the public and private sectors.
+The analytical skills developed through SLU's minor in supply chain management are valued in both the public and private sectors.

 |BTM 2000||Introduction to Business Technology Management||3|

 |OPM 3050||Introduction to Management Science and Operations Management §||3|